-Both cards offer respectable ongoing rewards and a relatively generous welcome bonus: The Altitude Go comes with 25,000 points when you spend $1,000 in the first 90 days, while the Altitude Reserve offers 50,000 points when you spend $4,500 in the first 90 days.
+All three cards offer respectable ongoing rewards and a relatively generous welcome bonus: The Altitude Go comes with 25,000 points when you spend $1,000 in the first 90 days, while the Altitude Connect offers 50,000 points when you spend $3,000 in the first 120 days.
+The Altitude Reserve also offers 50,000 points, but you’ll need to spend $4,500 in the first 90 days to get the bonus.

 But which is best for you?
 The choice should become clear based on your lifestyle and spending habits.
 Here’s a quick look at how these cards stack up, how much you stand to earn with each and how to decide if you should apply.